reenz/discount-api/README.md

 I made separate class for database interaction.

 I want to keep it simple so I did not use ORM but this decision resulted in one more challenge where I need to clean the database after each test and that seemed tough without ORM.
 To tackle this challenge I used universal unique id package to generate unique discount code during tests to handle the error that is raised when same discount code is used again.

+Made a setup file to automatically create coupon table in heroku.

 ### How to use